-Answer: When I put my figure under my nose yes I can feel the air which we breathe out.
+Answer: When I put my figure under my nose, I can feel the air that we breathe out.

 Q2.
-Count how many times in one minute do you breathe in and breathe out.
+Count how many times in one minute you breathe in and breathe out.

 Q3.
 Jump 30 times.
 Did you feel breathless?